Mountjoy, Durham: Upper Mountjoy

 The Upper Mountjoy site is home to the departments of psychology, biosciences, mathematical sciences, and computer sciences, all from the faculty of science.
 The Mathematical Sciences and Computer Sciences building also includes the Hazan Venture Lab, intended to equip students for entrepreneurship and to encourage student start-ups.
-The Mountjoy Centre houses university support departments.
+The Mountjoy Centre houses research institutes, including the Biophysical Sciences Institute, the Durham Energy Institute and the Wolfson Research Institute for Health and Wellbeing.

 John Snow House in Upper Mountjoy is the headquarters of the NHS North of England Care System Support.